 “Run!”
 He shouted.
 “Run home!”

-For the first time in her life, the little town of Albius appeared incredibly huge to Gleda.
-The streets seemed to stretch out until they disappeared beyond the horizon, and by the time she reached the door of her own home she was barely able to breathe.
+For the first time in her life, the little town of Albus appeared incredibly huge to Gleda.
+The streets seemed to be stretched out, disappearing behind the horizon, and by the time she reached the door of her own home she was barely able to breathe.
 When she followed her father inside, she felt as though her heart was about to stop.

-Old Tenner, the housekeeper and servant of the Brenin family, was sitting right behind the door, whining quietly.
+Old Tenner, the housekeeper and servant of the Brenin family, was sitting right behind the door whining quietly.
 Thorn glanced at the staircase leading to the second floor.
 A rivulet of blood was flowing down.
 He ran upstairs.
-The first person he found was Quina, the serving girl, who was Tenner’s daughter.
+The first one he found was Quina, the serving girl, who was Tenner’s daughter.
 She had been killed by a sword blow.
 Liki’s sword was lying on the floor nearby.
-Liki herself lay at the entrance to her room.
+Liki herself was lying at the entrance to her room.
 Death seemed to have taken her by surprise.
 Only her legs pressed to her stomach and the hand beneath her breast suggested that she had been felled by a pain in her heart.
-Liki was clutching the back of her own neck with her right hand, which was stained by Quina’s blood.
+With her right hand, stained by the blood of Quina, Liki was clutching the back of her own neck.
 Thorn fell to his knees.

 “Mommy!”
 Gleda sobbed behind his back.

 Gleda darted off while Thorn placed his hand on his wife’s cheek.
-He felt the coldness of her ebbing life and shouted for Tenner over his shoulder, just so he could stop the sobbing from ripping his chest apart.
+He felt the coldness of her ebbing life and he shouted over his shoulder to stop the sobbing from ripping his chest apart.